With the Brexit situation currently uncertain, it is impossible to say for sure how flights and travelling to the UK after Brexit will be affected.

 However, should the UK leave the EU with no deal in place, there is a possibility travellers could face some difficulties.

-UK airlines flying to Europe would need to obtain permission to operate in European countries, and European airlines flying to the UK would need to do the same.
+Airlines flying to the UK from Europe would need to obtain permission to operate in the UK, and UK airlines flying to Europe would need to do the same.

 No one wants to ground flights between the UK and Europe, so the EU has adopted a contingency plan in the event of a no-deal Brexit.
-This aims to ensure ‘basic connectivity’ for flights between the EU and UK, so long as the UK reciprocates.
+This aims to ensure ‘basic connectivity’ for flights between the EU and UK.
+The UK has promised to reciprocate.

 However, this is a bare bones agreement, and temporary.
 Flights are capped at current numbers, so airlines may have to cancel any new routes that they planned to operate.
 And airlines who operate codeshare agreements may be affected as UK airlines would no longer be able to operate intra-EU flights.

-While airlines, airports, and governments are promising minimal disruption, we feel it’s important to note this is a complex area.
+While airlines, airports and governments are promising minimal disruption, we feel it’s important to note this is a complex area.
 Much of the UK’s aviation legislation is intertwined with EU law.
 That covers everything from commercial pilot licences, to airline operating licences and airline maintenance and safety certifications.
-All of which have the potential to impact flights after Brexit.
+All of which have the potential to impact flights across the EU after Brexit.

-Should the EU and UK sign the withdrawal agreement, UK citizens travelling to Europe will have no change to the current entry requirements until the end of the transition period.
-The same will apply to EU citizens travelling to the UK.
+Should the EU and UK sign the withdrawal agreement, EU citizens travelling to the UK will have no change to the current entry requirements until the end of the transition period.
+The same will apply to UK citizens travelling to the EU.

 There is a possibility that queues may build up if additional passport checks do come into effect.
 But both the UK and the EU promise they are hiring extra staff to avoid this.

 But travel after Brexit will affect more than just the journey.
 There are other parts of your holiday experience that will be impacted if the UK leaves without a deal.
-For example, the European Health Insurance Card, which entitles UK citizens to reduced cost emergency medical treatment in the EU may no longer be valid.
-You may also need an international driving permit on your UK drivers licence in order to drive in the EU.Was this information helpful?
+For example, the European Health Insurance Card, which currently entitles EU citizens to reduced cost emergency medical treatment within the EU, may no longer be valid in the UK.